Nidhil-stack/ssh-key-manager/README.md

 3.  **Main Operations:** Use the interactive program (or wizard) to:
       * Add **hosts**, **users**, and associated **keys**.
       * Launch the **"fix keys" utility**, which synchronizes your configured keys to the `authorized_keys` file on all added hosts.

+### 🤖 Non-Interactive Mode (For Automation)

+You can now automatically run the key synchronization utility without any user prompts using the `--fix-keys` argument.
+This is ideal for cron jobs or automated deployments.

+  * **Command:** Execute the key fix operation directly:
+    ```bash
+    goodass --fix-keys
+    ```
+    This command will read the existing configuration and immediately synchronize the configured keys across all registered hosts.

 -----